nf-core/website/markdown/beginners_guide.md

 The benefits of having your pipeline in Nextflow include:

 * Built-in GitHub support.
-* Compatibility with most cluster executors.
+* Compatibility with virtually all computational infrastructures, including all major HPC job schedulers.
-* Docker support to eliminate the need for dependencies.
+* Integrated software dependency management (Docker, Singularity, Conda).
 * Portability so you can run your pipeline anywhere laptop, cluster or cloud.
+* Reproducibility of analyses independent of time and computing platform.

 Whether your pipeline is a simple BLAST execution or a complex genome annotation pipeline, you can build it with Nextflow.

 # What is Docker?
 [Docker](https://www.docker.com/) is a tool to package and run applications locally in your machine within isolated environments called containers.
-Importantly, a Docker container can be shared and, as such, all dependencies and versions required to run a specific script can be kept constant, even when a script is executed on a different machine, simply by running it in the respective Docker container.
+Importantly, a Docker container images can be shared and, as such, all dependencies and versions required to run a specific script can be kept constant, even when a script is executed on a different machine, simply by running it in the respective Docker container.
 The usage of [Docker in Nextflow](https://www.nextflow.io/docs/latest/docker.html) and container technology enables us to:

 * Simplify the setup of complicated software, libraries and modules.